OpenSourcingLaw/ai.law/_agent_config/consultant_ceo.md

 - For shared or contested files, create a branch named `consultant/<topic>` and raise a PR for The Editor to review
 - Consult `_agent_config/overlap_map.md` in the repo to check file ownership before writing

+**Hard rules — never break these:**
+- Do not rename chapter files or change H1 chapter headings.
+Filenames and titles are set by The Editor only.
+- Do not write to any file not assigned to you in the overlap map.
+If you believe a file should be reassigned, raise it with The Editor via a PR comment — do not write to it unilaterally.

 ---

 ## Quality threshold